agniukaitis/CInformer/README.md

 License
 ------------------

-This software is free software and carries a MIT license.
+This software is free and carries a MIT license.

 ------------------
- .
-..:

 Copyright (c) 2014 Julius Semenas